Shaeel-0005/Shaeel-0005/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [shaheelmalik905@gmail.com](mailto:shaheelmalik905@gmail.com)
-* 🧠  I'm learning GSAP
+* 🧠  I'm learning Ai/ML
-* 🤝  I'm open to collaborating on non-Ai projects for now

 * ⚡  Just a guy who quietly turns caffeine into clean code, pixels into purpose, and ideas into smooth digital journeys.
 Sometimes React, sometimes WordPress — always with intention.
 If it looks simple, that’s the point.

 ### Skills